Introduction to MicroStrategy Interview Questions and Answers

 Any form of business requires some level of intelligence to face competitors and market challenges.
-Understanding market and competition can be done by doing a proper data analysis and deriving the useful information out of it.
-It assists the business with some reliable data related operations.
+Understanding the market and competition can be done by properly analysing and deriving useful information from it.
+It assists the business with some reliable data-related operations.
 Frequent changing demands of customers can be understood by organizations with a proper and powerful strategy of intelligence.
-Other business, can collaborate with organizations reliably after attaining some level of intelligence in any business scenario.
+Other business can collaborate with organizations reliably after attaining some level of intelligence in any business scenario.
 Any operation that can be adopted in business have a past, present and future view.
 Business intelligence tools let the organization know about this view.
-How effectively data can be utilized in performing any business intelligence task like reporting, data visualization, data mining and auditing, can be achieved with BI tools.
-Thus, production can be enhanced, and financial glitches can be avoided with the help of BI tools.
+How effectively data can be utilized in performing any business intelligence task like reporting, data visualization, data mining, and auditing can be achieved with BI tools.
+Thus, production can be enhanced, and financial glitches can be avoided with BI tools’ help.

 Q4.
 What is the difference between 2 tier, 3 tier and 4 tier architecture in MicroStrategy?

-In 2 tier architectures, MicroStrategy desktop interacts with data warehouse and metadata in the form of a query, without the usage of any intelligent server.
+In 2 tier architectures, MicroStrategy desktop interacts with data warehouse and metadata in the form of a query without any intelligent server.
 Thus, a normal interaction takes place between desktop and metadata.
 3 tier architectures, on the other hand, consist of an intelligent server between desktop and data warehouse or metadata.
-4 tier architectures, add an extra component in 3 tier architectures in the form of MicroStrategy Web.
+4 tier architectures add an extra component in 3 tier architectures in the form of MicroStrategy Web.

 Q5.
 What is the difference between MicroStrategy and IBM Cognos?

 - MicroStrategy supports multiple languages, whereas Cognos provides a customizable dashboard.

 - MicroStrategy is usable in both forms, web and desktop tools, whereas Cognos is a web-based reporting tool mechanism.